THE ORGANIZATIONAL PENDULUM — INSTRUMENT NO. 01

 Post-M&A integration.
 The acquiring company centralizes for control.
 The acquired company loses the operational autonomy that made it worth buying.
 Three years later, they decentralize.
 The original talent is gone.

 I ran a health system through acquisition and stayed as CEO for three and a half years after the close.
 The centralization pressure was immediate.
 The talent loss took eighteen months to show up.
+I watch the same swing from the payer side now, as Staff VP of Carelon Growth at Elevance Health, running product across six specialty risk books: MSK, oncology, CHF, maternity, autoimmune, and dementia.

 Clinical operations.
 Balas and Boren estimated 17 years for evidence to reach practice (Balas & Boren, 2000, Managing Clinical Knowledge for Health Care Improvement).
 That was in 2000.
 The number hasn't moved much.
 Clinical innovation happens at the bedside and gets punished by compliance.

-Three-year hold periods don't allow for a full swing.
-So the damage compounds faster.
+PE-backed healthcare services.
+The 100-day plan demands discipline.
+The operators who survive the plan demand flexibility.
+Three-year hold periods don't allow for a full swing, so the damage compounds faster.
 I've watched a platform company hit 40% EBITDA margin in year two and lose its best clinical team by year three.
 The hold period ended.
 The damage didn't.

 17